sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 - A **JSON file for each split with a list of `I` dictionaries containing ground truth objects, i.e. bounding boxes in absolute boundary coordinates, their encoded labels, and perceived detection difficulties**.
 The `i`th dictionary in this list will contain the objects present in the `i`th image in the previous JSON file.

 - A **JSON file which contains the `label_map`**, the label-to-index dictionary with which the labels are encoded in the previous JSON file.
-This is also available in [`utils.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/blob/master/utils.py) and directly importable.
+This dictionary is also available in [`utils.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/blob/master/utils.py) and directly importable.

 #### PyTorch Dataset